Weldon Beesly has experience advising claimants in respect of;

 A120 Little Hadham Bypass

-If your property will be affected by the new A120 Little Hadham bypass you may be eligible to claim compensation under Part 1 of the Land Compensation Act 1973.
-We would like to act on behalf of property owners affected by this scheme.
-The claim window is due to open in the Spring of 2020 however, if you would like to keep up-to-date with the progression of this major works scheme please fill out our contact form.
+There will be the potential to submit claims under Part 1 when the scheme is complete.
+If your house (or small business) is likely to be affected by physical factors (noise, smell, smoke, fumes, vibrations, discharge, light etc) associated with the new A120 Little Hadham bypass you may be eligible to claim compensation under Part 1 of the Land Compensation Act 1973.
+We would like to act on behalf of property owners affected by this scheme in this way – the claim window is due to open in the Winter of 2021/22.
+Please contact Tom Banks for further information.